 To determine whether the element can be broadened under the doctrine of equivalents, the communications between the patentee and Patent Office must be reviewed to determine whether there are any statements or claim amendments that would prevent or limit the application of the Doctrine of Equivalents.
 The law would not permit a patentee to make statements to the Patent Office that D is a substantial difference compared to element C during a review at the Patent Office but argue during litigation that D is actually an insubstantial difference.

 Hence, to avoid infringement of a patent, changes to a product or process must be made to avoid literal infringement and infringement under the Doctrine of Equivalents.

-Myth: The percentage difference of a product compared to a patented product does not indicate whether the product infringes on claims of the patent.
+Myth: The percentage difference between a product with a patented product does not indicate whether the product infringes on claims of the patent.
 Patent infringement is found either literally or under the Doctrine of Equivalents.

-Indirect Infringement: Liability for patent infringement may be found indirectly (1) when one actively induces another to infringe a patent or (2) when one offers to sell … or imports … a component of a patented machine … for use in practicing a patented process, constituting a material part of the invention, knowing the same to be especially made or especially adapted for use in an infringement of such patent, and not a staple article or commodity of commerce suitable for substantial non-infringing use.
+Indirect infringement occurs when (1) when one actively induces another to infringe a patent or (2) when one offers to sell … or imports … a component of a patented machine … for use in practicing a patented process, constituting a material part of the invention, knowing the same to be especially made or specially adapted for use in an infringement of such patent, and not a staple article or commodity of commerce suitable for substantial non-infringing use.